 IT helpdesk for technical support

-Technical support is available from the Technology Services Department, Monday to Friday 8am - 7pm on:
+Technical support is available from Holmesglen's Technology Services Department (TSD) Monday to Friday 8am - 7pm , during term time.

 Contact is available with your teachers through email, messages in Brightspace, discussion forums, chats and webinars.
 Your teacher will reply to queries within 48 hours (Monday to Friday) and your assessments will be returned within seven days of submission.

 As a Holmesglen student, you have access to a wide variety of support services that will enhance your study experience and help you complete your studies successfully.
-You will have access to our Learning Commons (library) databases, counselling, careers advice and support and more.
+You will have access to our library databases, counselling, careers advice and support services.
+Learn more about student support services here.

 Student entry requirements and induction